qdrant/landing_page/qdrant-landing/content/articles/binary-quantization-openai.md

 4. Rescoring: Enable rescoring to improve the accuracy of search results.
 5. RAM: Store the full vectors and payload on disk.
 Limit what you load from memory to the binary quantization index.
 This helps reduce the memory footprint and improve the overall efficiency of the system.
 The incremental latency from the disk read is negligible compared to the latency savings from the binary scoring in Qdrant, which uses SIMD instructions where possible.

 Want to discuss these findings and learn more about Binary Quantization?
-[Join our Discord community.](https://discord.gg/qdrant) Read the documentation: [Binary Quantization.](https://qdrant.tech/documentation/guides/quantization/?selector=aHRtbCA%2BIGJvZHkgPiBkaXY6bnRoLW9mLXR5cGUoMSkgPiBzZWN0aW9uID4gZGl2ID4gZGl2ID4gZGl2Om50aC1vZi10eXBlKDIpID4gYXJ0aWNsZSA%2BIGgyOm50aC1vZi10eXBlKDIp)
+[Join our Discord community.](https://discord.gg/qdrant)

+Learn more about how to boost your vector search speed and accuracy while reducing costs: [Binary Quantization.](https://qdrant.tech/documentation/guides/quantization/?selector=aHRtbCA%2BIGJvZHkgPiBkaXY6bnRoLW9mLXR5cGUoMSkgPiBzZWN0aW9uID4gZGl2ID4gZGl2ID4gZGl2Om50aC1vZi10eXBlKDIpID4gYXJ0aWNsZSA%2BIGgyOm50aC1vZi10eXBlKDIp)